AI writes generic docs without this

 How to build one

-Create a new markdown file next to your codebase with:
+Create a markdown file next to your codebase.
+Include:

 1. Three sentences about your product